Cedar Grange

 How many care homes are there in Launceston?

-We have 97 care homes in Launceston.
-All our homes have been hand-picked by our team of care experts based on a number of factors, including the quality of care and the home's culture.
+We have 101 care homes in Launceston.
+Our team of Care Experts hand-picks all our homes based on several factors, including the quality of care, facilities, and the home's culture.

 What is the average cost of care in Launceston?